 - Most forms of baldness have no cure.
 Some types of baldness will disappear on their own.

-- It is important to consult your health care provider about your baldness and how it can be treated.
+- It is important to talk with your healthcare provider about your baldness and how it can be treated.

 - Before your visit, write down questions you want answered.